linkedpipes/etl/README.md

 $ vi deploy/configuration.properties
 ```
 ### Windows
-We recommend using [Cygwin] and proceeding as with Linux.
+We recommend using [Bash on Ubuntu on Windows] or [Cygwin] and proceeding as with Linux.
+Nevertheless, it is possible to build and use LP-ETL with pure Windows-based versions of tools.

 ### Configuration
 Now edit the configuration file, mainly adding paths to working, storage, log and library directories.
 Especially: